fqantonio/GoingInductive/README.md

 Figure 5: 4C/ID group treatment effect for JUNIOR sample grade of school 1: 2003 to 2017 time scale.

 # CONCLUSION

+What impact for the students learning outcomes (four)?
+Who benefits more?
+What are the pros and cons about this methodological decision?
+What are the implications for the stakeholders?

 The conclusions presented here focus more on the less reliable sample because it as different schools from diferent regions and different students grades: all sample from both schools with school effect included.
 So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because it improves the **Learning Transfer**, **academic results** with a huge impact on **lab practice**, except for the **Social Skills** [^readme-4] and RANK 1 students.